A Structural Variant Post-Processing Package

 export MAVIS_ALIGNER='bwa mem' export MAVIS_ALIGNER_REFERENCE=/path/to/mem/fasta/ref/file

-After these have been installed MAVIS itself can be installed through pip
+After this has been installed MAVIS itself can be installed through pip

 2. Install MAVIS